franceme/franceme.github.io/pages/education.md

                 "TO":"April 2018",
                 "QUOTE":"We Engineer Better.",
                 "TEXT-DESC":[
-                    'During my Undergraduate I learned alot throughout the classes I took and the Co-Ops I was a part of.', 'The Co-Ops were some of the best part of the degree, as it gave me real-world experience, and a chance for practical application.', ]
+                    'During my Undergraduate Program, I learned a lot throughout the classes I took and the Co-Ops I was a part of.', 'The Co-Ops was the best part of the degree, as it gave me real-world experience and a chance for practical application.', ]
             }
         ]